-Is there anything harder than coming up with the perfect gift ideas for your older parents when you live far away from them?
+Is there anything harder than coming up with the perfect gift ideas for older parents?
+Fortunately, there ARE practical gift ideas for older parents that will make shopping easier for you while making life easier, safer, and cozier for them.

 For years I struggled with this dilemma.
 I didn’t see my parents often enough to really have a clue what they wanted or needed.
 And of course, when I would ask, I would get the typical parental response, “Oh, honey, we don’t need a thing.”